 water heater gas valve

 Locate the gas shut-off valve and turn it to "Off."
-The gas shut off valve is located near the base of your water heater on the gas line.
-You must wait at least 5 minutes to ensure all the gas has dispersed before moving onto the next step.
+The gas shut off valve is near the base of your water heater on the gas line.
+You must wait at least 5 minutes to ensure all the gas has dispersed before moving to the next step.

-Step 4: After 5 Minutes, Turn The Gas Control Valve Setting On Water Heater To "Pilot"
+Step 4: After 5 Minutes, Turn The Gas Control Valve Setting On Your Water Heater To "Pilot"

 Now turn the gas control valve located on the water heater to “Pilot”.
 The word "Pilot" should be in the middle.